 Take the Kids to BB’s Stage Door Canteen

-On July 20th, BB’s Stage Door Canteen at the National WW2 Museum will be holding a special event called “Kids Canteen.”
+BB’s Stage Door Canteen at the National WW2 Museum holds “Kids Canteen" for children aged 5-13.

 Visit the Sculpture Garden

 Located near the New Orleans Museum of Art in City Park, the Sydney and Walda Besthoff Sculpture Garden is family-friendly, free and open to the public.

 Summer is one of the best times to visit this location, as you won’t have to worry about bad weather ruining your trip.

 There are a variety of interesting sculptures and statues to see in this area, and they’re actually expanding it to include 26 new works!